idianal/personal-site/posts/2016/synchrony-and-event-handling-in-javascript.md

 ---
 layout: post.njk
-title: Synchrony and Event Handling in JavaScript
+title: "Synchrony and Event Handling in JavaScript"
 date: 2016-06-13
+description: "JavaScript handles execution and event-queue flow in interesting ways.
+Uncover how its synchronous engine works, how the execution stack and event queue interact, and why long-running tasks can delay your event handlers."
 ---

 ### Synchronous execution and the execution stack